‘How Can I Generate More Leads for My Finance Company?’

-Thousands Spent on Yellow Page
+Thousands Spent on Yellow Pages

 The days when the yellow pages were a great way for people to see your brand and retrieve phone numbers are a thing of the past.

-This is no longer the case, people just don’t use these forms of advertisements to contact companies anymore.
+People just don’t use these forms of advertisements to contact companies anymore.

 Search engines give power to the consumer to research and sound a company out at the push of a button.
 There is no longer any need to contact companies at phase one of the buying process.